open/close all folders

 Sans: "hehe. aren't you missing something buddy?"(Chara's Perpetual Smile is wiped off their face when Sans steps aside, revealing the RESET menu behind him.)(...)

-- Fourth video: *Determination, in which Sans and Flowey team up together against Chara.
-By the end of the video, things are looking rather bleak, as Chara managed to acquire a new body, and Frisk is alive, but severely weakened...
+- Third video: *Determination, in which Sans and Flowey team up together against Chara.
 This video also came with awesome fight music, that was actually mixed specifically for the animation.
 Also a villainous Crowning Moment of Awesome example from this one: Chara was able to kill the Amalgamates in the True Lab.
 In-game, you can't even hit them if you tried.
 Just shows how high their Killing Intent really is.

 - A You-Tuber called the Over-English-Man, after going though the Genocide Route, ended up talking with Chara and telling them that they shouldn't be trying to stop him from doing the Pacifist Route.
 His response when Chara told him, "Do not be foolish."?
 Entering the game itself and blasting Chara away.